1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Outram advised against annexation, favoring diplomacy.

-40. The British justified their increasing presence in Sindh by accusing the Talpurs of:
+40. The British justified their increasing presence in Sindh by accusing the Talpurs of__________.

 A) Conspiring with Russians